isomerpages/moe-tampinessec/_cca/Visual & Performing Arts/Photo Media Club.md

 <br>Fridays: 2.30 – 5.30 p.m.

 ### Vision
-To produce highly skilled and passionate photographers and videographers
+To produce highly skilled and passionate photographers, videographers and operators of audio visual equipment.
 ### Mission
-To train students with the skills and inculcate interest in photography and videography.
+To train students with the skills and inculcate interest in photography and videography and audio visual equipment.

 ### INTRODUCTION